 The BSS Termination Included field is set to zero.

-The Disassociation Timer indicates the time after which the AP issuessends a Disassociation frame to this STA or the AP affiliated with the AP MLD sends a Disassociation frame to this non-AP STA affiliated with this non-AP MLD.
-The Disassociation Timer field contains the number of beacon transmission times (TBTTs) until the AP sends a Disassociation frame to this STA or the AP affiliated with the AP MLD sends a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.
+(#17768)The Disassociation Timer indicates the time after which the AP issuessends a Disassociation frame to the STA or the AP affiliated with the AP MLD sends a Disassociation frame to the non-AP STA affiliated with this non-AP MLD.
+The Disassociation Timer field contains the number of beacon transmission times (TBTTs) until the AP sends a Disassociation frame to the STA or the AP affiliated with the AP MLD sends a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.
 Setting the field to 0 indicates that the AP has not determined when it will send a Disassociation frame to this STA or the AP affiliated with the AP MLD has not determined when it will send a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.
-If the Disassociation Imminent field is 0, the Disassociation Timer field is reserved.
+If the Disassociation Imminent field is (#17768)equal to 0, the Disassociation Timer field is reserved.
 The format of the Disassociation Timer field is shown in Figure 9-1154 (Disassociation Timer field format).

 Change the eighth paragraph as follows:

-The BSS Termination Duration field contains the BSS Termination Duration subelement (see 9.4.2.36 (Neighbor Report element)) for the current BSS or AP MLD and is present only when the BSS Termination Included field is 1 in the Request Mode field.
+The BSS Termination Duration field contains the BSS Termination Duration subelement (see 9.4.2.36 (Neighbor Report element)) for the current BSS or AP MLD and is present only when the BSS Termination Included field is (#17768)equal to 1 in the Request Mode field.

 9.6.13.10 BSS Transition Management Response frame format